"One of the 20 Great Film Festivals for First-Time Moviemakers." Moviemaker Magazine, June 2022.

 "The best-curated film festival in the Twin Cities, Sound Unseen focuses on movies with musical themes, often pairing them with filmmaker appearances and live music."
 Chris Hewitt, St. Paul Pioneer Press Nov.
 2015

-In the fall of 1999, Sound Unseen introduced itself as a unique, cutting edge “films-on-music” festival in Minneapolis / St. Paul and has established itself as one of the premiere niche festivals in the country, but more importantly as an important and vital part of the regional cultural scene.
-Now in its 23rd year, the festival has expanded to include year-round programming and special presentations including world and regional premiere screenings such as Anvil!
-The Story of Anvil!, Filmage: The Story of Descendents/ALL, Out Of Time: The Material Issue Story, Listening To Kenny G, Mavis, The Damned: Don't You Wish That We Were Dead, Heaven Adores You, All I Can Say, Industrial Accident: The Story of Wax Trax!
-Records, Sound of Metal, Zappa, The Bee Gees: How Can You Mend a Broken Heart?, and Blue Note Records: Beyond the Notes.
+In the fall of 1999, Sound Unseen introduced itself as a unique, cutting edge “films-on-music” festival in Minneapolis / St. Paul.
+In the ensuing years it has established itself as one of the premiere niche festivals in the country, and more importantly as an important and vital part of the regional cultural scene.
+Now in its 24th year, the festival has expanded to include year-round programming and special presentations including world and regional premiere screenings such as Anvil!
+The Story of Anvil!, Filmage: The Story of Descendents/ALL, Out Of Time: The Material Issue Story, Listening To Kenny G, Mavis, The Damned: Don't You Wish That We Were Dead, All I Can Say, Industrial Accident: The Story of Wax Trax!
+Records, Sound of Metal, Zappa, The Bee Gees: How Can You Mend a Broken Heart?, and Meet Me In The Bathroom.
+Starting in 2020 Sound Unseen started offering a version of the festival in Austin, TX and has grown in both attendance and screenings each year since.

 Sound Unseen has received press coverage in major local media including The Minneapolis Star Tribune, St. Paul Pioneer Press, Austin Chronicle, and Twin Cities Gay Scene, radio stations The Current, MPR, KFAN, and KUTX, and television news segments on NBC, FOX, and CBS.
 National media mentions have included Rolling Stone, Moviemaker Magazine, Paste Magazine, and USA Today.

 There will be a prize awarded to the winning film in competition (competition films are selected by Sound Unseen staff members).
-There will be a five person jury with five to nine films in competition and the winning film will be announced during the festival.
+There will be a three to five person jury with five to nine films in competition.
+The winning film will be announced during the festival.

 1. Films must be Minnesota, Midwest, US, North American, and/or World premieres to screen at Sound Unseen (theatrical and/or virtual).